Poznań: Culture and heritage

 Poznań has many parks, large botanical garden and palm house.

 Arkadia building hosted, among others, Ferenc Liszt and Niccolò Paganini.

-Genius loci archaeological reserve, installation representing a rampart of Mieszko I’s gord, located here in the 10th century.
+Genius loci archaeological reserve, installation representing a rampart of Mieszko I's gord, located here in the 10th century.

 Economy

 A view of Stary Browar, Poznań Financial Centre, and Andersia Tower from Collegium Altum of University of Economics.

 Poznań has been an important trade centre since the Middle Ages.
 Starting in the 19th century, local heavy industry began to grow.
 Several major factories were built, including the Hipolit Cegielski's steel mill and railway factory, popularly called Ceglorz.

 Nowadays, Poznań is one of the major trade centres in Poland.
 It is regarded as the second most prosperous city in Poland after its capital Warsaw.
 The city of Poznań produced PLN 31.8 billion of Poland's gross domestic product in 2006.

 Many European companies have established their Polish headquarters in Poznań or in nearby towns such as Tarnowo Podgórne and Swarzędz.
 Most foreign investors are German (36%) and Dutch companies (14%).
 The best known examples of corporation who have their headquarters in Poznań and the surrounding areas are that of Volkswagen, GlaxoSmithKline, Amazon, Bridgestone, Beiersdorf, Raben Group (near Kórnik) and Kuehne + Nagel (near Gądki).
-There are also several shared services centers, and IT branch offices.
+There are also several shared services centres, and IT branch offices.
 Investors are mostly from the food processing, furniture, automotive and transport and logistics industries.
 Foreign companies are primarily attracted by relatively low labour costs, good road and railway network, good vocational skills of workers, and relatively liberal employment laws.